What Is Oxycodone Withdrawal?

-Because oxycodone is the active ingredient in these painkillers, the symptoms of Percocet withdrawal and OxyContin withdrawal will be very similar.
+Because Oxycodone is the active ingredient in these painkillers, the symptoms of Percocet withdrawal and OxyContin withdrawal will be very similar.

-Duration of Withdrawal
+Duration Of Withdrawal

 Oxycodone Withdrawal Timeline

-|Days 1-2||Withdrawal can begin a few hours after the last dose.
-Some of the first symptoms of withdrawal include muscle and joint aches, nausea and extreme sweating.
+|Days 1-2||Withdrawal usually begins 8-12 hours after the last dose.
+Some of the first symptoms of withdrawal include muscle and joint aches, nausea, cravings, irritability, headaches, restlessness, rapid breathing, appetite loss, fatigue, anxiety, pupil dilation, involuntary tear secretion, runny nose, and extreme sweating.
 Relapse is most common during this window.|

 |Days 3-5||The worst symptoms of withdrawal usually occur a few days after the last dose.
 Muscle aches are still common, and nausea and vomiting are often present.
 Shaking and cramps can happen during this time.|